buttercoin/slate/source/includes/_rate.md

 Minute | Maximum of 120 requests
 Day | Maximum of 86,400 requests (Avg. of 1 per second)

-> Requests exceeding the limit will include a 429 error response code.
+> Requests exceeding the limit will receive a '429 Too Many Requests' response.

 ### HTTP Response Headers